willyeo2/Will-s-LMSC-261-Repository/WYeo_LMSC261_Assignment1.md

 ### Will Yeo

 I. Introduction
-  A. Illustrative story about Corporate VP
+     A. Illustrative story about Thrifty Corporate VP not understanding what coders do.
+     B. Why Are We Here
+        1. Author discusses his programming background